kitnil/guix-artwork/website/posts/handshake-donation.md

 offers a declarative approach to operating system configuration management, and is highly customizable and hackable.

-GuixSD can be used on an i686, x86_64, ARMv7, and AArch64 machines.
+GuixSD can be used on i686, x86_64, ARMv7, and AArch64 machines.
 It
 is also possible to use Guix on top of an already installed GNU/Linux system, including on mips64el and aarch64.